Repair your jewellery

 By the end of this course you should be able to...

-Repair your jewellery effectively, as well as demonstrate industry knowledge of how to clean, maintain and store it in order to extend the life of your favourite pieces.
+Repair your jewellery effectively, as well as demonstrate industry knowledge of how to clean it in order to extend the life of your favourite pieces.

 What level is the course and do I need any particular skills?